 Yes.
 The MiSeq reagent cartridge includes three empty reservoirs for custom primers.
 You have the option of using a custom primer for Read 1, the Index 1 Read, and Read 2.
-For more information, see Using Custom Primers on the MiSeq (part # 15041638).
+For more information, see the MiSeq System Custom Primers Guide (document # 15041638).

-MiSeq Reporter will generate the standard Resequencing reports.
-Consequently, you will need to zoom in on your enriched regions to obtain relevant data.
+MiSeq Reporter generates the standard Resequencing reports.
+Zoom in on your enriched regions to obtain relevant data.

 The TruSeq Custom Amplicon Kit uses a highly multiplexed assay to generate up to 384 amplicons across many samples with integrated barcodes for pooling prior to sequencing on a MiSeq.
 The Nextera XT DNA Sample Prep Kit can be used to prepare user-generated amplicons with standard PCR.

 Yes.
-You can run any library on the MiSeq provided your library has complementary adapters.
+You can run any library on the MiSeq System provided your library has complementary adapters.

-MiSeq Reporter, the secondary analysis software on the MiSeq, supports amplicon sequencing, targeted resequencing, small genome sequencing (de novo/resequencing), and small RNA applications.
-For complete information, see Sample Prep Applications for the MiSeq System.
+MiSeq Reporter, a secondary analysis software on the MiSeq, supports amplicon sequencing, targeted resequencing, small genome sequencing (de novo/resequencing), and small RNA applications.
+For more information, see Sample Prep Applications for the MiSeq System.

 Illumina recommends adding PhiX at 1% to all libraries as an internal control.
 For low-diversity libraries, the percentage of PhiX depends on the diversity of the library and requires optimization.
 Monotemplates may require at least 30% PhiX.
-If you are using RTA 1.17.28 (released with the MiSeq v2.2 updater) or later, low-diversity libraries requires a minimum of 5% PhiX spike-in.
+If you are using RTA 1.17.28 or later, low-diversity libraries requires a minimum of 5% PhiX spike-in.
 A PhiX control is not required for libraries prepared with the TruSeq Custom Amplicon Kit or the Nextera XT kit.

-The new HiSeq v4 reagent kits now support dual indexing workflows without requiring the purchase of additional SBS agents.
+The HiSeq v4 reagent kits support dual-indexing workflows without requiring the purchase of additional SBS agents.
 Sample prep for dual-indexed libraries requires that both indexes be present on the library.
 However, the second index does not need to be read during sequencing.
 A single-indexing workflow is supported on Illumina sequencing instruments, where only Index 1 is used.
 See the instrument user guide for more information about setting up an 8-base single-indexed sequencing run.

 The MiSeq System uses the MiSeq Reagent Kit, which includes specially designed and packaged reagents for cluster generation and sequencing.